chandana-solix/healthcare-ai-multiagent-system/README.md

 ---

-**Built with ❤️ to demonstrate how AI agents can collaborate like medical professionals**
+**Built with ❤️ to demonstrate how AI agents using deep learning can collaborate like medical professionals**

 *Note: This is a demonstration system.
 Not intended for actual medical use.*